Guide for Authors

 Article Processing Charges

 Manuscripts should be complete, readable, and accurate.
-Common language issues should be avoided.
-A careful proof-read should be done to minimize typographical, grammatical and bibliographical errors before submission.
+Common language issues should be avoided and typographical, grammatical and bibliographical errors before submission should be minimized by authors.

 The Chinese Association of Animal Science and Veterinary Medicine invites scientists from the global community to submit papers for consideration.